-While many other procedures are important for full determination of the performance of an AFM instrument, the Z noise floor is often used as a simple parameter to quantify instrument performance, since it indicates the lower limit of what the precision that can be reached in the z axis in that instrument, and is also simple to measure.
+While many other procedures are important for full determination of the performance of an AFM instrument, the Z noise floor is often used as a simple parameter to quantify instrument performance, since it indicates the lower limit of the precision that can be reached in the z axis in that instrument, and is also simple to measure.

 It can be essential to know the noise floor of the AFM instrument to assure that high resolution measurements are meaningful.
 This can be particularly important for measurements of very small features (i.e. < 5nm), and for high resolution force spectroscopy.
 Measuring the noise floor can also help in optimizing instrument setup and vibration isolation.
 It is important to know the noise floor when using only the z piezo in the z feedback loop, as well as the noise floor of the z calibration sensor if there is one in the instrument.
 In most instruments, the noise floor of the z calibration sensor will be much higher than that of the z piezo.

-In order to get reproducible results, all scan parameters should be maintained the same when compaing two results.
+In order to get reproducible results, all scan parameters should be maintained the same when comparing two results.
 Some factors, such as the PID values vary greatly from instrument to instrument, so the specific values to use cannot be suggested here.
 In each case, standard values should be established such that a fair comparison can be made.

 Note that the procedure below is adapted from general guidelines given in Appendix B, page 195 of Eaton and West “Atomic Force Microscopy”.
 For a outline of a procedure that’s generally applicable to any model of AFM, take a look at the procedure below.
 Click here to find a specific procedure for measuring the z noise floor on a TT-AFM from AFM workshop.